MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 The default value for this property is -1, which allows all background cache refreshes as specified in the Scheduled cache refresh setting for the dataset.
 To discourage all background cache refreshes, specify zero (0).

 **CollationName**
+Does not apply to Power BI.
 A string property that identifies the server collation.
 For more information, see [Languages and Collations &#40;Analysis Services&#41;](../../analysis-services/languages-and-collations-analysis-services.md).

 **CommitTimeout**
 An integer property that specifies how long (in milliseconds) the server will wait to acquire a write lock for the purpose of committing a transaction.
 A waiting period is often required because the server must wait for other locks to be released before it can take a write lock that commits the transaction.